SysBioChalmers/ChildrenGutMicrobialGEMs/README.md

-This repository is administered by Manish Kumar & (manishku), and Dimitra Lappa (demilappa), Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology
+This repository is administered by Manish Kumar [@manishku](https://github.com/manishku) and Dimitra Lappa [@demilappa](https://github.com/demilappa), Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology

-Last update: 2017-07-07
+Last update: 2018-06-25

 ## Installation